 Motorola India on Monday announced that it has sold 2.5 million smartphones in India this year.
 The company announced the news on Twitter and said, “#MotoFans, thanks for choosing us!
-To celebrate 2.5M customers, we have some cool offers in store!”.
+To celebrate 2.5M customers, we have some cool offers in the store!”.

-Is Samsung headed the Nokia way?
+Is Samsung going the Nokia way?

 According to the Last IDC report based Smartphone Market Share in Q2 2014(Apr-Jun’14).